 - 1 teaspoon fresh thyme

-- 14 ounces cannellini beans drained
+- 14 ounces cannellini beans rinsed and drained

 - salt and pepper